-- 1. Turn off the ac disconnect switch or the ac breaker at the ac power-entrance panel (see "Guidelines (1): ac power entrance panel", on page 2-134).
-Turn SERVICE ENTRANCE KEY ('A' key) counter clockwise and remove the key. - Insert the SERVICE ENTRANCE KEY ('A' key) into the antenna ground switch (see "Guidelines (2): antenna ground switch", on page 2-134) lock labelled SERVICE ENTRANCE KEY and turn the key clockwise. - 3.
-Close the ANTENNA GROUND SWITCH (see "Guidelines (2): antenna ground switch", on page 2-134) by pulling it down towards the top of the transmitter.
+- 1. Turn off the ac disconnect switch or the ac breaker at the ac power-entrance panel (see "Guidelines (1): Ac power entrance panel" on page 2-136).
+Turn SERVICE ENTRANCE KEY ('A' key) counter clockwise and remove the key. - 2.
+Insert the SERVICE ENTRANCE KEY ('A' key) into the antenna ground switch (see "Guidelines (2): Antenna ground switch" on page 2-136) lock labelled SERVICE ENTRANCE KEY and turn the key clockwise. - 3.
+Close the ANTENNA GROUND SWITCH (see "Guidelines (2): Antenna ground switch" on page 2-136) by pulling it down towards the top of the transmitter.
 Turn the TRANSFER CASE KEY ('B' key) counter clockwise and remove the key. - 4.
-Insert the TRANSFER CASE KEY ('B' key) into the transfer case (see "Guidelines (3): transfer case", on page 2-134), and turn it clockwise.
+Insert the TRANSFER CASE KEY ('B' key) into the transfer case (see "Guidelines (3): Transfer case" on page 2-136), and turn it clockwise.
 The two access lock keys ('C' keys) will be released. - 5.
-Remove an access lock key ('C' key) from the transfer case, and insert it into the appropriate access lock on the rear doors or the filter panels behind the front doors.
+Remove an access lock key ('C' key) from the transfer case, and insert it into the appropriate access lock on the rear door or the filter panel behind the front door.
 Turn the key clockwise to unlock the access panel or rear door.